 Confidence-Building + Problem-Solving Skills = Student Success

-Designed as companions to the grade-specific JUMP Math Assessment & Practice (AP) Books and Teacher's Guides, the Confidence Building Units (formerly called the Introductory Units) are designed to capture the attention and focus of all children.
+Designed as companions to the grade-specific JUMP Math Assessment & Practice (AP) Books and Teacher Resources, the Confidence Building Units (formerly called the Introductory Units) are designed to capture the attention and focus of all children.
 By starting with this set of student AP Book companions and their accompanying Teacher's Manuals, teachers can train their students' attention, increase their focus, and convince students that they can be good at mathematics.
 Students also learn how to identify and apply rules, and to extend chains of inference.

 NOTE: All documents should be printed at Actual Size, not to Fit.
 This will ensure that images are accurately sized.

 To date we have developed the following downloadable Confidence Building Units:

 - For AP Book 1: Writing Numbers Challenge - Level A

 - For AP Book 2: Fractions Challenge - Level B and Addition with Big Numbers Challenge - Level B